SovnSkyrim/Aldrnari/README.md

   - 1080Ti Zotac - 11GB of VRAM
   - 32GB of 3200mhz DDR4 RAM

 Full PC Part Picker setup is [here](https://fr.pcpartpicker.com/list/ZHQQgt).
-VRAM is king in Skyrim Modding, so I would recommend atleast 8GB.
+I would recommend atleast 8GB for 1080p and for 1440p, you will need a minimum of 10GB of vram, although more is highly recommended.
 I do not have stable 60FPS on 1440p everywhere with my setup because frankly, I do not care about it if combat is fluid and I can take sexy screenshots.
 The average is 60FPS with dips in 50FPS in very few areas, all this at 1080p because my screen is a 3840x1080p (no I don't play in ultrawide, that's pointless and no support will be offered for that neither).

-No performance options are available for now as this is a Beta, it will change at some point, atleast it should.
-If you are sad that this is how I made the list then go play [QWEST!](https://github.com/SovnSkyrim/QWEST), it's made so everyone runs it.
+No performance options are available for now as this is a Beta, it will change at some point potentially.
+If your PC does not meet the spec required for this list, my other list [QWEST!](https://github.com/SovnSkyrim/QWEST), will probably work for you.
+It's made so that everyone can play it.

 Disclaimer: Any questions regarding the specs and performance of the list will be redirected to here if you're asking me.
 I cannot stress how much I will not change the performance of the list.
-It is primarily made for screen-archery with innovative gameplay, notice how screen-archery goes first in my mind.
-You are free to modify the list once you have it to fit your frames dream, I will just not help you (atleast for now).
+It is primarily made for screen-archery with innovative gameplay.
+You are free to modify the list once you have it to fit your frames dream, but I will not support you in doing so.
 #### Size on Drive
 Aldrnari is a big list, it requires:
   - Over 120GB for the Downloads folder